andpor/react-native-sqlite-storage/README.md

 #Version History

-v2.1.2 - Upcoming - Android Native SQLite connectivity
+v2.1.2 - Upcoming
+ 1. Android Native SQLite connectivity
+ 2. Change how React parameters are processed to map a Number to Java Double

 v2.1.1 - Fixes issues with XCode path and React Native version compatibility

 v2.1 - Android support